+4. Plan for a multi-use living room

 Over the past couple of years, those of us lucky enough to have a dedicated room in which to shut ourselves away have gratefully recognized the peaceful retreat they provide.
 However, now working from home is likely to be the norm for many of us, we are thinking about how best to incorporate home office ideas into our living rooms.
 But how to add beauty to what is, after all, a functional living space?
 It can be done.

 To organize a living room – one that doubles up as a study – and for it to look truly serene, storage or living room organizers that blend into the background is essential for retaining a composed look.
 Again, take note of the built-in shelving and desk in this curated scheme.
 It’s subtle to the point of being invisible, allowing the decorative elements of the living room to take center stage.

 5. Make space for treasured items

-Few of us are happy with the idea of getting rid of favorite books, so unless the house is very large, finding room for the ever-expanding home library can be a challenge.
+Few of us are happy with the idea of getting rid of favorite books, so unless the house is very large, organizing bookshelves in an ever-expanding home library is the challenge.
 After exhausting space on the living room shelves – including double stacking if necessary – have a look around to see if there’s any ‘dead’ space that could be put to better use.

 You can also look at boxing in radiators and building living room bookshelf ideas around this – it has the effect of drawing the eye to the books, not the joinery.’

 6. Access all areas

 When in search of extra living room organization space, make the most of ceiling heights available.
 Built-in joinery or off-the-shelf solutions can provide the perfect amount of extra room to house items only used for special occasions or rarely read books.